dannyglv789/LearnSpanishAPP/README.md

 ##Game Description:
-In Unscramble users receive a scrambled word with a specified number of attempts to guess the original word.
+In Learn Spanish users receive a spanish word with a specified number of attempts to guess the english translation.

 1. Create user at create_user endpoint (requires auth)
 2. Create new game at new_game endpoint